sajjad-zeinali/Numerical-PDEs-In-ChE/README.md

   - *Problem 1*: 1D simulation of mass and heat transfer with a temperature-dependent reaction.

 - **`fluid_dynamics`**: Investigates fluid flow and dynamics in chemical engineering systems.
   - *Problem 1*: 1D laminar flow between parallel plates under a constant pressure gradient.
+  - *Problem 2*: Two-phase flow pressure drop in a vertical pipe using the homogeneous model.

 - **`reactor_design_and_kinetics`**: Focuses on reactor modeling and reaction kinetics (coming soon!).
   - *Problem 1*: TBD — stay tuned!